MarvelMoe/react-note_taker/README.md

-# react-note_taker
+# A React Note Taker
-A simple note-taking app built with React
+A simple note-taking app built with React.

+Go here to see the live version: http://marvelmoe.com/react-notetaker